Slade: American breakthrough (1983–1984)

 Although Slade enjoyed some minor success, RCA Records had higher expectations and sent them away to write songs to be considered for release in 1983.
 The band came back with two possible singles, "My Oh My" and "Run Runaway".
 A raw demo of Holder singing "My Oh My" over Lea's piano was received with particular enthusiasm by RCA.
 The label was delighted with both the tracks and hired outside producer John Punter to work with the band to record them.
 This was the first time the band had another producer since Chandler.
 Punter's methods differed from those Slade were used to, in that the band recorded all their parts separately.
-This method eventually met with the band's approval, except for Holder, who believed this method was ruining their unique chemistry and was losing their rock & roll edge.
+This method eventually met with the band's approval, except for Holder, who believed this method was ruining their unique chemistry and was losing their rock and roll edge.
 The power ballad "My Oh My" was released in November 1983, where it slowly climbed the charts and by December, Slade found themselves competing for the Christmas number 1 spot.
 The single peaked at number 2 behind a cappella group The Flying Pickets with their cover of Yazoo's "Only You".
-The single was a huge success across Europe and topped the charts in Norway and Sweden.
+The single was a success across Europe and topped the charts in Norway and Sweden.
 "Merry Xmas Everybody", again re-released, made number 20 that year.